 She then went on to share her academic plan, showing all the steps she would have to take after she earned her GED: the kinds of courses, how long that course of study would be, and where she could take these courses.

 Pennsylvania does not have a centralized system of adult education.
 Instead, adult ed is primarily offered through community-based organizations (CBOs).

 Because these organizations are often underfunded, they have to offer multi-level GED classes, which means a student working at an eighth-grade level is sitting next to someone who can only read at a fourth-grade level.

 “We send students to GED classes as a default position, and then they fail,” Rényi said.

 She understood that somewhere along the line, a set of pre-GED classes had to be set up, but the answer had to be scalable and affordable.

-The Commission’s online courses not only help reach students and keep them within the adult education system, they help other agencies do their work better.
+These online courses not only help reach students and keep them within the adult education system, they help other agencies do their work better.
 “We don’t want to compete with these other agencies for funding,” Rényi said.

 “Now, our partners can level their classes,” Inverso said.
 “Partner agencies now focus on one level at a time because our online courses help them help students who aren’t ready for a GED class.”

+Rényi agreed.
 “Yes.
 Tech has accelerated college and K-12 students,” she said.
 “We can do the same with low-skilled adults.”